 PUBLISHED PAPERS

-Scott, Sydney, and Elanor F. Williams (2023), “In Goal Pursuit, I Think Flexibility is the Best Choice for Me, But Not for You,” Journal of Marketing Research, forthcoming.
+Scott, Sydney, and Elanor F. Williams (2023), “In Goal Pursuit, I Think Flexibility is the Best Choice for Me, But Not for You,” Journal of Marketing Research, 60 (5), 1008-1026.

 Steffel, Mary, Elanor F. Williams, and Stephan Carney (2022), “A Simple Solution to Getting Consumers Engaged in Health Decisions: Making Medical Choices Feel Easy Increases Patient Participation,” Journal of the Association of Consumer Research, 7 (2), 154-163.